Consultation and engagement

 Under the procedure, we must:

-• Prepare and adopt a Statement of Proposal and Summary, and make it widely available
+• Prepare and adopt a Statement of Proposal (or Consultation Document in the context of a Long Term or Annual Plan) and Summary, and make it widely available

 • Ensure people are given the opportunity to present their views to elected members at a hearing